SauravSewparsad/Intro-to-Javascript/README.md

   - onmousemove, The cursor moved while hovering over an object.
   - onmouseout, The cursor moved off the object
   - onmouseover, The cursor moved over the object (i.e. user hovers the mouse over the object).

-onmouseup

-The mouse/pointing device was released after being pressed down.
+  - onmouseup, The mouse/pointing device was released after being pressed down.

-onmousewheel

-Invoked when the mouse wheel is being rotated.
+  - onmousewheel, Invoked when the mouse wheel is being rotated.

-onpause

-Invoked when the media resource has been paused.
+  - onpause, Invoked when the media resource has been paused.

-onplay

-Invoked when the media resource starts playback.
+  - onplay, Invoked when the media resource starts playback.

-onplaying

-Playback has begun.
+  - onplaying, Playback has begun.

-onprogress

-The browser/user agent is fetching media data.
+  - onprogress, The browser/user agent is fetching media data.

-onratechange

-Invoked when the playback rate has changed (i.e. either the defaultPlaybackRate or the playbackRate has just been updated).
+  - onratechange, Invoked when the playback rate has changed (i.e. either the defaultPlaybackRate or the playbackRate has just been updated).

-onreset

-reset event handler.
+  - onreset, reset event handler.

-onseeked

-Invoked when the seeking IDL attribute changed to false (i.e. the seeking attribute is no longer true)
+  - onseeked, Invoked when the seeking IDL attribute changed to false (i.e. the seeking attribute is no longer true)

-onseeking

-Invoked when the seeking IDL attribute changed to true and the seek operation is taking long enough that the user agent has time to fire the event.
+  - onseeking, Invoked when the seeking IDL attribute changed to true and the seek operation is taking long enough that the user agent has time to fire the event.

-onselect

-Invoked when some or all of the contents of an object is selected.
+  - onselect, Invoked when some or all of the contents of an object is selected.
 For example, the user selected some text within a text field.

-onshow

-show event handler.
+  - onshow, show event handler.

-onstalled

-Invoked when the browser/user agent is trying to fetch media data but the data has stalled (i.e. the data has stopped coming).
+  - onstalled, Invoked when the browser/user agent is trying to fetch media data but the data has stalled (i.e. the data has stopped coming).

-onsubmit

-User submitted a form.
+  - onsubmit, User submitted a form.

-onsuspend

-The browser/user agent is (intentionally) not currently fetching media data, but has not yet downloaded the entire media resource (i.e. it has suspended the download).
+  - onsuspend, The browser/user agent is (intentionally) not currently fetching media data, but has not yet downloaded the entire media resource (i.e. it has suspended the download).

-ontimeupdate

-Invoked when the media's current playback position changed.
+  - ontimeupdate, Invoked when the media's current playback position changed.

-ontoggle

-Invoked when the details element is opened or closed.
+  - ontoggle, Invoked when the details element is opened or closed.

-onvolumechange

-Invoked when either the volume attribute or the muted attribute has changed.
+  - onvolumechange, Invoked when either the volume attribute or the muted attribute has changed.

-onwaiting, The next frame of the media is not yet available (but the browser/user agent expects it to become available).
+  - onwaiting, The next frame of the media is not yet available (but the browser/user agent expects it to become available).

+  Dynamic HTML:
+  - HTML objects can be changed in two ways:
+  + Changing the class of the object - thereby changing the style of the object
+  + Using the style property of the object to change the style.
+  - And JavaScript functions may be designed in various different ways, for example:
+  + An object is referenced directly in the JavaScript function using the id value.
+This function can then be used to change the style of only that particular object.
++ An object id being passed as an argument to the JavaScript function, so that the style of any object may be changed.
++ An object may be accessed by using the event to determine the object in which the event occurred.

+Data Object:
+- The Date object is a built-in object in JavaScript that stores the date and time.
+It provides a number of built-in methods for formatting and managing that data.
+- By default, a new Date instance without arguments provided creates an object corresponding to the current date and time.
+This will be created according to the current computer’s system settings.
+- Epoch time, also referred to as zero time, is represented by the date string 01 January, 1970 00:00:00 Universal Time (UTC), and by the 0 timestamp.
+We can test this in the browser by creating a new variable and assigning to it a new Date instance based on a timestamp of 0.
+- Epoch time was chosen as a standard for computers to measure time by in earlier days of programming, and it is the method that JavaScript uses.

+Keyboard Events:
+- The Keydown Event (onkeydown), The keydown event occurs when the user presses down a key on the keyboard.
+You can handle the keydown event with the onkeydown event handler.
+The following example will show you an alert message when the keydown event occurs.
+- The Keyup Event (onkeyup), The keyup event occurs when the user releases a key on the keyboard.
+You can handle the keyup event with the onkeyup event handler.
+The following example will show you an alert message when the keyup event occurs.
+- The Keypress Event (onkeypress), The keypress event occurs when a user presses down a key on the keyboard that has a character value associated with it.
+For example, keys like Ctrl, Shift, Alt, Esc, Arrow keys, etc. will not generate a keypress event, but will generate a keydown and keyup event.

+Form Events:
+- The Focus Event (onfocus), The focus event occurs when the user gives focus to an element on a web page.
+You can handle the focus event with the onfocus event handler.
+- The Blur Event (onblur), The blur event occurs when the user takes the focus away from a form element or a window.
+You can handle the blur event with the onblur event handler.
+- The Change Event (onchange), The change event occurs when a user changes the value of a form element.
+You can handle the change event with the onchange event handler.
+- The Submit Event (onsubmit), The submit event only occurs when the user submits a form on a web page.
+You can handle the submit event with the onsubmit event handler.

+Document/Window Event:
+- The Load Event (onload), The load event occurs when a web page has finished loading in the web browser.
+You can handle the load event with the onload event handler.
+- The Unload Event (onunload), The unload event occurs when a user leaves the current web page.
+You can handle the unload event with the onunload event handler.
+- The Resize Event (onresize), The resize event occurs when a user resizes the browser window.
+The resize event also occurs in situations when the browser window is minimized or maximized.
+You can handle the resize event with the onresize event handler.